popcorn-official/popcorn-desktop/README.md

 1. `grunt css`
 1. `grunt start`

-Optionally, you may simply run `./make_butter.sh` if you are on a linux or mac based operating system.
+Optionally, you may simply run `./make_butter.sh` if you are on a Linux or Mac based operating system.

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md#contributing-to-butter)